 A clock icon

 If you see a clock instead of a tick, the message hasn't sent yet โ usually because you have no connection.
 Once you're back online it will progress to a single tick.
+A clock that never advances usually means your phone is offline or WhatsApp is having trouble reaching its servers.

 Important nuances